 Bring some entertainment.

 Download podcasts, audiobooks, music and other forms of entertainment to distract yourself from the difficulty of your workout.
 You can even do it for free, legally.
 That purple podcast app you’ve probably never used, iPhone users only, it’s loaded with podcasts and mix tapes from a surprisingly long list of artists.
-If you prefer music, try out listentoyoutube.
-Convert any Youtube video URL into an audio file, dropped directly into your iTunes library.
+Or if you prefer music, try Spotify.

 Change it up.